srikanthBezawada/TieDIE_Cytoscape/README.md

 ## About this project
-<<<<<<< HEAD
-TieDIE  algorithm finds "subnetworks" connecting genomic perturbations to transcriptional changes in large gene interaction networks.
-This algorithm is useful in optimizing cancer treatment by viewing cancer from a gene network perspective thus enhancing our understanding of disease initiation, progression and therapy.
-This project deploys TieDIE algorithm into cytoscape as an app.

 =======
 TieDIE  algorithm [t1] finds "subnetworks" connecting genomic perturbations to transcriptional changes in large gene interaction networks.
 This algorithm is useful in optimizing cancer treatment by viewing cancer from a gene network perspective thus enhancing our understanding of disease initiation, progression and therapy.
 This project deploys TieDIE algorithm into cytoscape as an app.
->>>>>>> b608a8edfef4dc379a4a35a4bcb86588c97edac3

 This is a GSOC 2014 project developed by Srikanth.B under the supervision of Evan Paull.

 https://www.google-melange.com/gsoc/project/details/google/gsoc2014/srikanthh/5733935958982656